twinleaf/tio-python/README.md

 csb.coil.x.current(0.25) # mA
 ```

-To receive data streams from a sensor, it is possible to use the named streams such as vmr.gmr(duration=1) to get one second of data.
-To get all the data at once, use the iterator at vmr.data.stream_iter().
+To receive data streams from a sensor such as the [Twinleaf VMR vector magnetometer](http://www.twinleaf.com/vector/VMR), it is possible to use the named streams such as vmr.gmr(duration=1) to get one second of data.
+To get the data from all the streams synchronously, use the iterator at vmr.data.stream_iter().
 A simple logging program for the VMR vector magnetometer would look like this:

 ```
 import tldevice